alejandro501/ios-penetration-testing-cheat-sheet/README.md

 ### Monitor the System Log

-On your Kali Linux, run the following command:
+On your Linux, run the following command:

 ```fundamental
 idevicesyslog -p 1337